Curvature-induced quantum spin-Hall effect on a M\"obius strip: Method and Results

 To study the topological properties and observe a Hall-type effect it is necessary to realize a forward moving wavefunction that explores the complete domain.
-An electric field is both experimentally challenging and theoretically inconsistent across a periodic system such as the M\"obius graphene strip.
+An electric field is both experimentally challenging and theoretically inconsistent across a periodic system such as a M\"obius graphene strip.
 Additionally, a magnetic field is difficult to keep tangential to such a manifold and unnecessary, as shown later.
-Consequently a wavefunction with non-zero $k_\theta$ is initialized in the domain for a particle and a hole respectively,
+Consequently, a wave function with non-zero $k_\theta$ is initialized in the domain for a particle and a hole respectively,